sagiadinos/garlic-player/README.md

 ###Attributes for media and time container:
 - **xml:id** with Fallback for SMIL 2.0 id
 - **dur** with values indefinite, media, Clock values (full+partial clock),  normal (h min s and ms)
 - **begin** with Clock values (like dur) and wallcock with periods and repeats.
-Date is supported only in full ISO 8601 format not short date like 201634W at the moment.
+Date is supported only in full ISO 8601 format not short date like 201634W.
 - **end** has same features as begin
 - **repeatCount** only integer values (float support maybe implemented later)